 But also, I trigger in them a conscious thought of not truly loving and accepting themselves.
 I pose a threat because I’m fine walking alone, without needing others to stand beside me, and that’s honestly a level of comfort and confidence that they have not reached yet or maybe never will reach.
 And sometimes I forget that not everyone has done the inner work and is exactly where I am spiritually.

 I hope that my professor and classmates would take a moment to look within and see the pain and self-loathing they truly feel instead of spewing it out onto others.
-As I’ve said, there is almost more to aspire to be and there is always more to learn.
+As I’ve said, there is always more to aspire to be and there is always more to learn.
 I just truly hope that one day we can all love ourselves and others unconditionally while truly respecting ourselves and the boundaries of others.